sudar/Arduino-Makefile/README.md

     ARDUINO_DIR   = /Applications/Arduino.app/Contents/Java
 ```
 LINUX:

-You can either declare following variables in your child makefile or set them as environmental variables.
+You can either declare following variables in your project's makefile or set them as environmental variables.

     ARDUINO_DIR – Directory where Arduino is installed
     ARDMK_DIR – Directory where you have copied the makefile
     AVR_TOOLS_DIR – Directory where avr tools are installed

 Keep in mind, that for Arduino 1.5.x+ comes with it's own copy of avr tools which you can leverage here.

 Example of  ~/.bashrc file:

 	export ARDUINO_DIR=/home/sudar/apps/arduino-1.0.5
 	export ARDMK_DIR=/home/sudar/Dropbox/code/Arduino-Makefile
 	export AVR_TOOLS_DIR=/usr/include

+Example of the project's make file:

 ```make
     BOARD_TAG     = mega2560